 Co-Editor Antonio Marturano (Roma Tor Vergata, Italy)

-Angela Ales Bello (Roma, Italy), Victor Coston (University of Michigan, USA), Steve Brock (University of Chicago, USA), Mauro Ceruti (Milano, Italy), Joshua Furnal (Nijmegen, Netherlands), Susan Gabriel (Saint Anselm College, USA), Rogelio García Mateo (Pontifical Gregorian University, Rome), Nicoletta Ghigi (Perugia, Italy), Mario González Porta (Pontifícia Universidade Católica de São Paulo, Brazil), Claire Ortiz Hill (Paris, France), Carmelo Pandolfi (Roma, Italy), Lynn Pasquerella (Washington, USA), Thérèse Scarpelli Cory (University of Notre Dame, USA), Ion Tanasescu (Institute of Philosophy and Psychology of the Romanian Academy, Romania), David Torrijos-Castrillejo (Madrid, Spain), Richard Schaefer (New York, USA), Marcello Zanatta (Milano, Italy)
+Angela Ales Bello (Roma, Italy), Victor Coston (University of Michigan, USA), Steve Brock (University of Chicago, USA), Mauro Ceruti (University of IULM, Milano, Italy), Lorella Congiunti (Pontificia Università Urbaniana, Roma), Guido Cusinato (University of Verona, Italy), Arianna Fermani (University of Macerata, Italy), Edoardo Fugali (University of Messina, Italy), Joshua Furnal (Nijmegen, Netherlands), Rogelio García Mateo (Pontifical Gregorian University, Rome), Nicoletta Ghigi (University of Perugia, Italy), Giampaolo Ghilardi (University of “Campus Bio-Medico”, Roma, Italy), Marco Innamorati (University of Roma “Tor Vergata”, Italy), Gemmo Iocco (University of Parma, Italy), Mario González Porta (Pontifícia Universidade Católica de São Paulo, Brazil), Simone Gozzano (University of L’Aquila, Italy), Maurizio Manzin (University of Trento, Italy), Luigi Antonio Manfreda (University of “Roma Tor Vergata”, Italy), Edoardo Massimilla (University of Napoli “Federico II”, Italy), Alberto Melloni (University of Bologna, Italy), Claire Ortiz Hill (Paris, France), Carmelo Pandolfi (Pontificio Ateneo Angelicum, Roma, Italy), Lynn Pasquerella (President of the American Association of Colleges and Universities, Washington, USA), Giacomo Samek Lodovici (Catholic University, Milano, Italy), Thérèse Scarpelli Cory (University of Notre Dame, USA), Ion Tanasescu (Institute of Philosophy and Psychology of the Romanian Academy, Romania), David Torrijos-Castrillejo (Universidad Eclesiástica San Dámaso, Madrid, Spain), Richard Schaefer (University of SUNY Plattsburgh, New York, USA)

 International Scientific Advisory Board

-Evandro Agazzi (Università Panamericana di Città del Messico), Enrico Berti (Padova, Italy), Marco Buzzoni (Macerata, Italy), Arkadiusz Chrudzimski (Jagiellonian University, Poland), Cristina D’Ancona (Pisa, Italy), John Goldsmith (Chicago, USA), Wolfhart Henckmann (München, Germany), Carlo Ierna (Amsterdam, Netherlands), Mikhail Khorkov (Moskow, Russia), Dermot Moran (Boston College & University College Dublin), Gregor Nickel (Siegen, Germany), Zlatica Plašienková (Brno, Czech Republic), Ivanka Raynova (Sofia/Bulgaria and Vienna/Austria), Max Seckler (Tübingen, Germany), Hans Rainer Sepp (Karls-Universität Prag, Czech Republic), Maria van der Schaar (Leiden, Netherlands), Giovanni Ventimiglia (Luzern, Swiss), Wilhelm Vossenkuhl (München, Germany), Jan Woleński (Krakow, Poland), Johannes Zachhuber (Oxford, UK), Jure Zovko (Zadar, Croatia), Ghil‘ad Zuckermann (Adelaide, Australia)
+Evandro Agazzi (Università Panamericana di Città del Messico), Michel Bastit (Université de Bourgogne, France), Enrico Berti +(Padova, Italy), Marco Buzzoni (University of Macerata, Italy), Riccardo Chiaradonna (University of Roma Tre, Italy), Arkadiusz Chrudzimski (Jagiellonian University, Poland), Cristina D’Ancona (University of Pisa, Italy), Mario De Caro (University of Roma Tre, Italy and Tufts University, USA), John Goldsmith (University of Chicago, USA), Wolfhart Henckmann (München, Germany), Carlo Ierna (University of Amsterdam, Netherlands), Mikhail Khorkov (Institute of Philosophy of the Russian Academy of Sciences, Moskow, Russia), Dermot Moran (Boston College & University College Dublin), Gregor Nickel (University of Siegen, Germany), Zlatica Plašienková (University of Brno, Czech Republic), Ivanka Raynova (University of Sofia/Bulgaria and Vienna/Austria), Max Seckler (Tübingen, Germany), Hans Rainer Sepp (Karls-Universität Prag, Czech Republic), Maria van der Schaar (University of Leiden, Netherlands), Giovanni Ventimiglia (University of Luzern, Swiss), Wilhelm Vossenkuhl (München, Germany), Jan Woleński (Krakow, Poland), Jure Zovko (University of Zadar, Croatia), Ghil‘ad Zuckermann (University of Adelaide, Australia)

 Giovanna Giurlanda (Roma Tor Vergata, Itay)